brefphp/bref/docs/frameworks/laravel.md

 serverless plugin install -n serverless-lift
 ```

-Then use [the Queue construct](https://github.com/getlift/lift/blob/master/docs/queue.md) in `serverless.yml`:
+Then use <a href="https://github.com/getlift/lift/blob/master/docs/queue.md">the Queue construct</a> in `serverless.yml`:

 ```yml
 provider: